RabiKumar14/GetX-Hub/README.md

     - Email Validation (Do not use GetX email validator)
     - GetWidget (Removed - If need singleton to be off, then use this)
     - GetView
-    - Get CLI (Check Todo App in GitHub)
-+
+    - Get CLI (Do not use, its good, but complicated when working with others) +
 +
 +